 Support available to graduate students

 Nearly all Ph.D. students in the department receive full financial support through teaching or research assistantships or through fellowships; Ph.D. students are usually not admitted unless such financial support can be offered.

-Department practice is to try to ensure support all full-time graduate students, even after 5 years, who maintain satisfactory academic progress.
+Department practice is to try to ensure support of all full-time Ph.D. students, even after 5 years, who maintain satisfactory academic progress.
 Support generally comes through the university in the form of teaching assistantships (TAs), research assistantships (GAs), or Fellowships.
 Typically there are several students with external Fellowships, and some senior students who have not quite completed their dissertation work but are already employed outside the university.